anuja-meetoo/SmartEXP3/in_the_wild_experiment/README.md

 Evaluates the performance of Smart EXP3 and greedy through in-the-wild experiments, e.g. in a coffee shop.
 The number of devices and their selection approaches, and the bandwidth limit of available networks are unknown.
 The mobility of devices entering and leaving the service area are not controlled.

-## Setup
+## Hardware required
 A selection had to be made between 2 wireless networks, namely a public WiFi network and a cellular network.
-The setup consists of:
+The following are required for the experiment:
 * A laptop (equipped with a WiFi interface).
 * A mobile phone (Android phone) to provide connection to the cellular network through USB tethering.